sainithina/handover-docs/products/PRODUCTS_BUILT.md

 # Products Built & Launched

-Status is inferred from code, docs, and work history. **“Launched”** means shipped to customers or live in the product; mark uncertain items clearly.
+**“Launched”** means shipped to customers or live in the product; mark uncertain items clearly.

 ---